pydantic/pydantic/docs/usage/validation_errors.md

 ## `tuple_type`

-This error is raised when the value type is not valid for a `Tuple` field.
+This error is raised when the value type is not valid for a `tuple` field.

 ```py
 from typing import Tuple